Julius C. Burrows

 Julius Caesar Burrows (January 9, 1837 – November 16, 1915) was a U.S. Representative and a U.S. Senator from the state of Michigan.

 Early life and education

 Burrows was born in North East, Pennsylvania, and moved then with his parents to Ashtabula County, Ohio.
 He attended district school, Kingsville Academy, and Grand River Institute in Austinburg, Ohio.
+1853 - 1854 found him teaching at the Madison Seminary.
 He studied law and was admitted to the bar at Jefferson, Ohio, in 1859.
 He moved to Richland, Michigan, in 1860.
 He was principal of the Richland Seminary and commenced the practice of law in nearby Kalamazoo in 1861.

 Military and legal careers

-Burrows raised an infantry company in 1862 to fight in the American Civil War and served as its captain until the fall of 1863.
+Burrows raised an infantry company in 1862 to fight in the American Civil War, becoming a part of the 17th Michigan Infantry Regiment and served as its captain until the fall of 1863.
 He was elected circuit court commissioner in 1864 and was prosecuting attorney for Kalamazoo County 1866-1870.
 He declined appointment as supervisor of internal revenue for Michigan and Wisconsin in 1868.